 Right after the web, most mentions were on social media sites Twitter and Facebook.
 Again, it only makes sense that people also ran their own commentary on the aired ads.
 Twitter especially seems like the most popular way of expressing one’s opinion, and it’s no different in this scenario, as it’s the second most popular source.

-The sentiment surrounding these EV ads is overwhelmingly positive.
+The sentiment surrounding these ads is overwhelmingly positive.

-People seem to be rather accepting and enthusiastic about the EV future of the car industry.
+People seem to be rather accepting and enthusiastic about the future of the automotive industry.

 Here’s what they’re are saying: